SankThomas/react-course/README.md

     - Connect to the cloudinary cdn.
     - Upload images to cloudinary.
     - Display the uploaded image.
-    - Create a popup to share the image.
-    - Download the image
 20. ReactJs + MongoDB